bogus7000/storybook-grid-assignment/README.md

 ### Requirements

-Please read the [Feedback](#feedback) section for details on how I settled on these.
-Here's my list:

 - Mandatory `Grid` component
-- `Grid` component controls arbitrary elements, is responsive
+- `Grid` component should expose a minimal grid framework that improves upon the earlier implementation with the following features:
+  - Safer `flexbox` properties for better browser support
+  - Automatic layout based on grid parameters and automatic column overflow control (automatic transfer of columns to the next line)
+  - Column width control per breakpoint
+  - Content-independent column width control
 - Optional `Card` component
 - `Storybook` version `(6.5.*)`
-- Vanilla `CSS`.
-No external `CSS` frameworks like `Bootstrap` and `Tailwind`
+- No external `CSS` frameworks like `Bootstrap` and `Tailwind`
 - Vanilla `React`
-- Make it happen: simple and ASAP

 ### How to run this project?